ionic-team/trapeze/packages/website/docs/overview.md

   * Creating Android resource files
   * iOS project build configuration with full support for targets
   * Updating plist files and entitlements

+The Project API abstracts away common iOS and Android project management operations to make it easy to build programmatic project automation scripts.

 Explore the documentation to see how to use the Configuration tool or the Project API directly.